 The GT Consortium Lecture Series consists of nationally respected speakers and fulfill G.T. teachers’ 6-hour annual training requirements and CPE credits.
 The February 7 National Speakers Series with Sandra Kaplan will fulfill the GT requirement.

+Saturday Morning Experience is an enrichment program for creative young people in grades one through eight.
+Approximately 160 children participate in the program, which consists of classes that emphasize experiential, hands-on learning.
+Trinity undergraduate students, who serve as mentors, conduct these classes that span and integrate the disciplines of English/Language Arts, Mathematics, Science, Social Studies, and Fine Arts.
 This program provides enrichment during one Saturday per month for gifted students in grades 1-8.
 Two scholarships are offered to the Saturday Morning Experience Enrichment Program for students from each district that is a member of the Center for Educational Leadership.
-The dates for this school year are: Sept.
+The dates for 2019-20 school year are: Sept.
 14; Oct.
 19; Nov.
 2, 16; Feb 1, 22; Mar.
 21; April 4; and May 2.

 Provides a monthly opportunity for new, returning and aspiring assistant principals to participate in a sequenced learning program focused on instructional leadership, school culture building and data-driven decision-making.
 The sessions are facilitated by former principals and leadership consultants in the San Antonio region.The dates for the AP Cohort are Sept.
 18, Oct.
 16,Nov.
 2, Jan.
 15, Feb.
 19 and Mar.
 25. Meetings are held in the Fiesta Room in the Coates Center from 8:00 am – 3:30 pm.